Astrology

 The House of Mysteries and Unconscious

 The Twelfth House is known as the House of Mysteries and Unconscious.
 Our unconscious state can help us achieve success and cope with failure.
-Do we consciously confront our lives or hide from them subconsciously?
-This house can also be called the House of Reckoning, where we review our past actions and decide what to do next.
+Do we consciously confront our lives or subconsciously hide from them?
+This house can also be called the House of Reckoning, where we review our past actions and decide on our next steps.
 We also reflect on our strengths and weaknesses that must be visible to others.

-Our subconscious works hard to make sense of our lives, which can be slow and painful.
+Our subconscious works hard to make sense of our lives, which can be a slow and painful process.
 We are forced to confront our sorrows, suffering, secrets, and fate.
 We are also faced with the consequences of our actions, which can lead to repressed agendas and restraint.
-Although, we must ask ourselves what we have accomplished and whether it will lead us to transformation or rebirth.
+However, we must ask ourselves what we have accomplished and whether it will lead us to transformation or rebirth.

-The Twelfth House teaches us to learn from the unconscious and become more charitable.
+The Twelfth House teaches us to learn from the unconscious and cultivate greater compassion.
 If we learn from our past and present, we can move forward with more excellent knowledge and understanding.
 This house also acknowledges that we can feel trapped in life, so it rules institutions, jails, hospitals, and asylums.
 However, we must also be aware of danger, secret enemies, and clandestine affairs.

-While some may see the Twelfth House as the zodiac’s garbage bin, it champions positive transformations on the spiritual level.
+While some may view the Twelfth House as the zodiac’s dumping ground, it champions positive transformations on the spiritual level.
 It also allows us to reflect on our past, present, and future and determine how to proceed.

 Related Topics